jschap1/VICMATLAB/docs/index.md

  1. Download [Livneh et al. (2013)][L13] or [Livneh et al. (2015)][L15] NetCDF meteorological forcing data.
  2. We will use [Livneh et al. (2013)][L13] data for this tutorial.
  3. The data can be downloaded from the Livneh Research Group's [website](https://www.esrl.noaa.gov/psd/data/gridded/data.livneh.html).
-Sample forcing files are included with VICMATLAB.

 #### 3. Make a basin mask from the DEM.